Nicholas Lodge: United States

 From 2009 to 2014, Lodge was the spokesperson for Albert Uster Imports (AUI).
 He hosted AUI roadshows across the United States showcasing AUI rolled fondant and other products as well as demonstrating how to use different techniques in wedding cake designs.
 Beginning in January 2015, Nicholas became the brand ambassador for the Renshaw line of rolled fondant and gumpaste.

 Lodge has taught classes at Le Cordon Bleu, Johnson & Wales, the Art Institute of Atlanta and the French Pastry School.
 He initially taught the gum paste section of a 24-week program at the French Pastry School, and in 2010 he joined the teaching team as a chef instructor for the 16-week L'Art du Gateau program (aimed specifically at those wishing to pursue a career in cake decorating and sugar artistry).
 For many years, Lodge was a judge, demonstrator and guest instructor at the World Pastry Forum, and beginning in 2013 he accepted an invitation to be a recurring judge and demonstrator at Pastry Live Atlanta.
-In 2012, Lodge began offering online classes through Craftsy.com.
-Currently, Craftsy offers nine Nicholas Lodge courses, with more planned for the future.